You know them.

 The insides of our heads can be noisy, stress-filled, and anxiety-ridden places.
-We commonly think that it’s the outside world that causes the turmoil in our heads—but no, it’s our response to the world that disturbs the peace.
-Constructing new responses to your circumstances is your path to being centered and present.
+It is not the outside world that causes the turmoil in our heads—it’s our responses to it that disturb the peace.
+Constructing new responses to our circumstances is the path to presence.

 Hillary R., Producer

 I worked with Russell twice and wholeheartedly recommend him as a coach.
 Even though on paper I “had it all,” my pre-existing beliefs and perspectives prevented me from the way I wanted to experience my life.
 Working was Russell was impactful, rewarding and life-affirming.
 He asked the right questions, gave eye-opening examples and taught useful practices that I continue to use as resources today.
 If you seek a highly intelligent, practical coach who is capable of telling it to you straight with incredible emotional intelligence, I offer you my congratulations.
 You just found him.